-In my work, I often strive to balance bold organic weatherworn surface embellishments harmoniously with or within delicate minimalist designs.
+I strive to balance bold organic weatherworn surface embellishments harmoniously with or within delicate minimalist designs.

 My rough-yet-refined style reflects the beauty created by natural phenomena of the earth such as meteorological, geological, chemical, and biological processes.
-I try to reflect the beautiful effects created in nature by things such as weather, erosion, tidal flow, decay, rusting, and pressure in a simplified form.
+I try to reflect the beautiful effects created in nature--such as weather, erosion, tidal flow, decay, rusting, and pressure--in a simplified form.

 I feel connected to this aesthetic because it visually represents a metaphorical beauty that is the act of withstanding harsh elements by virtue of perseverance, resilience, and integrity.
-The ways nature, both physical and human, endure and thrive under extreme conditions and unfavourable circumstances inspires me.
+The ways that nature, both physical and human, endure and thrive under extreme conditions and unfavourable circumstances inspires me.

 This philosophy provides me comfort as I adapt to uncontrollable forces within my own life.
-I am continually learning, growing, and trying to find meaning and purpose to my life as I learn how to cope with chronic health issues due to endometriosis, chronic migraines, and a rare inner ear condition called Superior Semicircular Canal Dehiscence Syndrome.
+I am continually learning, growing, and trying to find meaning and purpose to my life as I learn how to adapt to and cope with chronic health issues due to endometriosis, ADHD, chronic migraines, and a rare inner ear condition called Superior Semicircular Canal Dehiscence Syndrome.

 My creative process is expressive, intuitive, and meditative.
-Dealing with the effects of these conditions, all which can be managed but not cured, sometimes makes me feel helpless.
-My artistic practice plays a significant role in my healing process and provides me with an empowering voice and medium through which I can find meaning and beauty in the conditions and events in my life which are difficult to make sense of.
+Dealing with the effects of these conditions, all which can be managed but not cured, sometimes makes me feel helpless to the chaos.
+My artistic practice plays a significant role in processing my experiences and provides me with an empowering voice and medium through which I can find meaning and beauty in the adverse conditions and events in life which are difficult to make sense of.

 I push the limits of my materials by carefully over-exposing them to extreme elements such as heat, pressure, and oxidation by using tools such as my torch, hammers, rolling mill, and patinas.
 I embrace the somewhat unpredictable outcomes and mindfully adapt my perspective in order to find the beauty in the imperfections of the outcomes.
 I embrace the resulting textures, forms, and elements and design from them.
 This process helps me find a calm within the chaos within my own life.